ibm-cloud-docs/openwhisk/openwhisk_cli.md

 ```
 {: pre}

-**Note:** If you ever need to switch regions, you must reconfigure the CLI with both the API host and authorization key as the authorization key is specific per region.
+If you ever need to switch regions, you must reconfigure the CLI with both the API host and authorization key as the authorization key is specific per region.
+{: tip}

 Artifacts such as actions, rules, and packages are region-specific.
 So if you use the same artifact in multiple regions you must deploy it to each desired region.